Wotton House, Surrey: Twenty-first century

 In 2003, having been fully refurbished following a period of relative neglect, Wotton House was re-opened as a hotel, wedding venue, training and conference centre.

 The property is currently owned and run by InterContinental Hotels Group.
-It consists of accommodation, several conference suites, an indoor swimming pool and athletic centre, a large church-style structure on the North side for ceremonial events (see the photo), bars and restaurants.
+It has several conference suites, an indoor swimming pool and athletic centre.
+A large church-style structure on the north side can be used for ceremonial events such as weddings.